Locations and Phone Numbers

 - To Make Monthly / Installment Payments: The Court Collection Unit at the Hall of Justice in Ventura is open 8:00 a.m. to 7:00 p.m., Monday through Friday, except holidays.
 See Collections page above for further information about requesting payments.

 - Clearing Correctable Citations: If you receive a citation with a correctable violation, proof of correction can be obtained by having an authorized representative of the issuing agency fill out the Certificate of Correction located on the reverse side of your citation.
 Proof of insurance for VC 16028(a) violations must be submitted to the Court.
 Pollution Control Device violations must be certified by a smog check station licensed by the California Bureau of Automotive Repair.
 Registration and/or driver's license violations may be certified by a Department of Motor Vehicle (DMV) clerk.
 Your courtesy notice will contain the correct amount of money you must pay along with your proof of corrections.

 - Extensions on Traffic Citations: You can obtain a 28 day extension on this web site or at any Court location.
-For additional extensions you must appear and speak with the judge or commissioner in open court.

 Juvenile Misdemeanor Traffic Citations: If your citation was marked "to be notified", you will receive a notice by mail giving you a court date and time.
 A parent or guardian will be required to appear with you.
 Failure to appear could result in a hold being placed on your driver's license.
 If a hold has been placed on your driver's record, this citation requires your appearance at the Juvenile Courthouse in Oxnard and you must bring one parent or guardian.